victorkrivolapaspose/react-dev-test-address-book/README.md

 > Note: You will find some Bonus TODO's.
 These are not mandatory for completing this assignment.
 Feel free to flex your programming skills 💪

+## Development

+- Create a separate commit for each task listed below.

 ## TODO's
 Here is a list of all the TODO's to make life a bit easier: